tautme/country-levels/README.md

 Some areas might not be described with a simple ID.
 For example, Channel Islands doesn't have a matching polygon in the NE dataset.
 These special cases can be described using the plus `+` sign.
 You can combine as many IDs as needed.

-For example **id0:GG+id0:JE** refers to Channel Islands.
+For example **id0:GG+id0:JE** refers to the Channel Islands.

-These combinations are obviously not exported to this repository, you need to combine them with your own scripts.
+These combinations are not exported to this repository, you need to combine them with your own scripts.
 Have a look at [docs/channel_islands.geojson](docs/channel_islands.geojson) to see how you can do it.